Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel: Markov Transition Matrix Estimation

 \begin{assumption} We impose structural assumptions on $P^{\star}$: \begin{enumerate} \item The Markov chain corresponding to $P^{\star}$ is ergodic; \item $F^{\star}=\operatorname{diag}(\pi^{\star}) P^{\star}=L^{\star}+S^{\star}$, where $L^{\star}$ and $S^{\star}$ satisfy Assumption \ref{asp:L,S};

 \item $\pi_{\min}\le \pi_i\le \pi_{\max}$ for every $i$. \end{enumerate} \end{assumption}

-Here conditions 1 and 3 in Assumptions \ref{asp:structural-P*} are standard regularity assumptions in the literature of Markov chain\citep{norris1998markov,chung1967markov}.
+Here, conditions 1 and 3 in Assumptions \ref{asp:structural-P*} are standard regularity assumptions in the literature of Markov chain~\citep{norris1998markov,chung1967markov}.
 Ergodicity guarantees that the Markov chain eventually visits each state with enough time which enables good estimation.
 Technically, it also assures a unique stationary distribution.
 The second condition is the main structural assumption on the frequency matrix.
-The third condition requires the stationary distribution not too small to leave some states not well explored \citep{zhang2019spectral}.
-We first state a simple result regarding relations between elements of $P$ and $\pi$, whose proof follows from simple algebra and is omitted. \begin{lemma} Suppose $P$ and $\pi$ correspond to the transition matrix and stationary distribution to a Markov chain.
-Then we have
+The third condition ensures that the probability of each state in the stationary distribution is sufficiently large, preventing some states from being inadequately explored~\citep{zhang2019spectral}.